Fees and Charges (2026)

 (Institutional Framework)

-1. CIMARA results from the institutionalization of a partnership, formalized in a protocol, attached to this Statute, and becoming an integral part of it.
+1. CIMARA results from the institutionalization of a partnership, formalized in a protocol, attached to these Bylaws and forming an integral part thereof.

-2. The composition of the bodies and the functioning of the associations must reflect in particular and equally the participation and involvement of consumer organizations, business organizations and public administration bodies with responsibilities and competencies in matters of consumer protection.
+2. The composition of the bodies and the functioning of the associations must reflect, in particular and in an egalitarian manner, the participation and involvement of consumer organizations, business organizations, and public administration bodies with duties and powers in the matter of consumer protection.

 Article 5